 And thanks to these new, large commercial planes that could carry more passengers, airfares fell year after year, making flight accessible to a wide socioeconomic range.

-(This new interconnectedness, by the way, is the same prologue to Hawaii’s statehood and the “Tiki Craze” that swept the country, sparking Walt’s Enchanted Tiki Room… though that’s a tale for another time.)
+(This new interconnectedness, by the way, is the same prologue to Hawaii’s statehood and the “Tiki Craze” that swept the country – the introduction to the fine-feathered feature of the Modern Marvel: The Enchanted Tiki Room.)

 The 1969 arrival of the “jumbo jet” – the Boeing 747 – only brought aviation into pop culture even more, accelerating the industry as never before.